 Choosing the ideal camera for your road trip is worthy of an article in its own right.
-Even so, pack your camera, a good all round lens, spare batteries and charger.
-Make sure you have enough storage too so you can snap away to your heart’s content.
+Even so, pack your camera, a good all-around lens, spare batteries, and charger.
+Make sure you have enough storage too, so you can snap away to your heart’s content.

 If you love to read a few chapters of a book at sunset, don’t forget to bring your kindle.
 I love to read a proper book, but it’s not practical when space is at a premium.

 If you’re traveling in a car and everything needs to fit in the trunk (boot), use a duffle bag for most of your luggage.
 They’re easy to stack and squeeze into spaces a suitcase may not.